JustWhit3/osmanip/README.md

 - [*Download and install*](https://github.com/JustWhit3/osmanip/blob/main/doc/Download-install-run.md): a guide to download, install and run the library into your system.
 - [*Contributing*](https://github.com/JustWhit3/osmanip/blob/main/doc/Contributing.md): if you want to contribute to the development of this library or you want to raise an issue, please carefully read this document before.
 - [*Todo*](https://github.com/JustWhit3/osmanip/blob/main/doc/Todo.md): contains a list of future implementations of the library.
-- [*How-to-use guides*](https://github.com/JustWhit3/Ostream-manipulator/blob/main/doc/How-to-use.md): contains a set of guides about how to use the library tools.
+- [*How-to-use guides*](https://github.com/JustWhit3/osmanip/blob/main/doc/How-to-use.md): contains a set of guides about how to use the library tools.

 **Code documentation** is generated using [*Doxygen*](https://www.doxygen.nl/manual/starting.html) and can be accessed [here](https://justwhit3.github.io/osmanip/).

-## News from the last version
+## News from the latest releases

-Most recent relevant news from the last version:
+- Added a [OS_Decorator](https://github.com/JustWhit3/osmanip/blob/main/src/manipulators/printer.cpp) class to efficiently manage the output stream style of a program.
 - Added full support to **Windows** operating system.
 - Added full support to **MacOS** operating system.
-- Added *Doxygen* documentation.

 ## List of features